Biography — George Bird (1795–1855)

 VII.
 Red River Years and Family Life (1825–1855)

 After returning from England and re‑entering service in the Northwest, George settled into the life of a prairie Métis hunter and provider.
 He spent the next several years in the Saskatchewan District, where he and Ann (Nancy) Thomas began their family.
-Following the Columbia expedition, George made his permanent home in the Red River Settlement, where he and Ann raised their large family.
-Their children include:
+Following the Columbia expedition, George made his permanent home in the Red River Settlement, where he and Ann raised their large family¹⁵.

-• 8.
-Sarah Bird -Named for her maternal grandmother, Sarah (Cree), wife of Thomas Thomas.
+8. Sarah Bird — Named for her maternal grandmother, Sarah (Cree).

-• 10.
-Ann (or Nancy) Bird – Named for her mother; appears in later Red River records.
+10. Ann (or Nancy) Bird — Appears in later Red River records.

 George lived the life of a prairie Métis man: